So you’ve been thinking about getting a hair transplant.

 It wasn’t said as a joke or a taunt, but it still cut me.
 It was at that moment that I started researching solutions.
 Minoxidil and finasteride are the only two FDA approved treatments for hair loss, so I tried them out.

-Although both of these hair loss treatments are cheap and effective, they have two MAJOR disadvantages.
+Although both of these hair loss treatments are cheap and effective, they weren’t a good fit for my needs because they couldn’t provide me with the growth I wanted to achieve.

 A minority of men may experience regrowth using minoxidil and finasteride, but in the majority of men, these drugs simply halt hair loss.
 Any “regrowth” that you see is the result of more hairs remaining in the Anagen (growth) hair phase rather than prematurely entering the Telogen (resting - after shedding) hair phase.